-It is common for companies to stall or slow in their quest to improve speed, quality, reliability, or security through a DevOps approach.
+It is common for companies to stall or slow in their quest to improve speed, quality, reliability, or security through DevOps practices.
 It is not technology that slows them down, but their culture.
 They have practices and beliefs that make some aspects of DevOps seem impossible:

 “Sure, developers at small start-up XYZ can put their own code into production, but we're in a regulated industry, and it would never work.”